5c0r/live-then-learn/Thoughts/ENGINEERING_MANAGER_PLAYBOOK.md

 6. I do like to write appreciation post in Slack/Bi-weekly/1-1.
 Tell me if it's okay to write it, I do (want everyone to) appreciate your work
 7. I'm happy to talk about random things, as long as it does get us to the right path/vibes
 8. Your complaints about company policies, principles or individuals will always stay with me.
-9. In case your ideas/complaints are 'off-track', I will adjust accordingly and try to explain things as much as possible as how I see it so we could reach an consensus, I can assure you I will never use it againts you in anyway (i.e: Performance Reviews, Upcoming Promotions, Team Transition..) - unlike my ~~previous~ bosses
+9. In case your ideas/complaints are 'off-track', I will adjust accordingly and try to explain things as much as possible as how I see it so we could reach an consensus, I can assure you I will never use it againts you in anyway (i.e: Performance Reviews, Upcoming Promotions, Team Transition..)
 10. I'd recommend skip-level meeting if you think that I am not helping you.
 Then a 1-1-1 for clarity.